 - Respond rapidly and flexibly to customer needs

-- Continuously be at a competitive advantage
+- Sustain a competitive advantage

 So, why agility?
 The future is unpredictable and the world and its technology changing ever more rapidly means our needs and requirements are becoming more uncertain.
 Businesses that embrace agility are able to adapt faster; delivering regularly, testing the environment and remaining customer focused.